 A cultural hotpot since the 1960s, Miami has been shaped by many cultural influences, particularly Cuban.
 It’s been nicknamed the “Capital of Latin America” as it also happens to be one of the largest majority-minority cities in the US, with more than 70% of the population being of Latino and Hispanic descent.

-If you want to live in a highly-urbanized metropolis where nightclubs, bars, restaurants, malls, and office buildings are all within close proximity to pristine white sand beaches and crystal clear waters, then the City of Miami may be the perfect fit.
+If you want to live in a highly-urbanized metropolis where nightclubs, bars, restaurants, malls, and office buildings.
+All within close proximity to pristine white sand beaches and crystal clear waters, then the City of Miami may be the perfect fit.

 Top Ten Fun Facts About the City of Miami